Tama Tawhai

 Ko Tama Tawhai tōku ingoa.

-He uri ahau nō Ngāti Kahungnu, Ngāti Rangi, Ngāti Porou, Rangitane.
+He uri ahau nō Ngāti Kahungnu ki Heretaunga, Ngāti Rangi, Ngāti Porou, me Rangitane.

-I am honoured to represent the Te Ao Mārama whānau and community as a member of the School Board and look forward to preparing our manu to take on the world.
+It would therefore be my privilege to once again represent our Te Ao Mārama whānau and community as a member of the School Board.

 Back...